History of Iceland

 Iceland remained part of Denmark, but in keeping with the rise of nationalism around Europe in the nineteenth century, an independence movement emerged.
 The Althing, which had been suspended in 1799, was restored in 1844, and Iceland gained sovereignty after World War I, becoming the Kingdom of Iceland on 1 December 1918.
 However, Iceland shared the Danish Monarchy until World War II.
-Iceland was neutral in the Second World War.
-Nazi Germany had begun Operation Weserübung (Denmark was overrun by the German Wehrmacht) and won the Norwegian campaign (also because the British retreated the Day when Nazi Germany began the Battle of France by invading the Netherlands, Belgium and Luxembourg.

-On 10 May, the United Kingdom invaded and peacefully occupied it in 1940 to forestall a Nazi occupation.
+Iceland remained officially neutral during the war, but after Denmark was overrun by the German Wehrmacht, the United Kingdom invaded and peacefully occupied the island in May 1940 to forestall a Nazi occupation.

 Due to the island's strategic position in the North Atlantic, the Allies occupied the island until the end of the war, with the United States taking over occupation duties from the British in 1941.
 In 1944, Iceland severed its remaining ties with Denmark (then still under Nazi occupation) and declared itself a republic.
 Following the Second World War, Iceland was a founding member of the North Atlantic Treaty Organization and joined the United Nations one year after its establishment.
 Its economy grew rapidly, largely through fishing, although this was marred by disputes with other nations.

 After the 1980 Icelandic presidential election, Vigdis Finnbogadottir assumed Iceland's presidency on August 1, 1980, the first elected female head of state in the world.

 Following rapid financial growth, the 2008–2011 Icelandic financial crisis occurred.
 Iceland continues to remain outside the European Union.

 Iceland is very remote, and so has been spared the ravages of European wars but has been affected by other external events, such as the Black Death and the Protestant Reformation imposed by Denmark.
 Iceland's history has also been marked by a number of natural disasters.